-- A decree or agreement went into effect after 1984 and states the noncustodial parent can claim the child as a dependent without regard to any condition, such as a payment of support, or - c) Your spouse (the noncustodial parent) provided at least \$600 for the child's support during the year and is entitled to claim the exemption because of a decree or pre-1985 agreement.
+- a) You allowed your spouse (the noncustodial parent) to claim the exemption by signing a written declaration (such as Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents) that you will not claim the exemption. - b) You signed a decree or agreement that (i) went into effect after 1984 and (ii) states that you will not claim the exemption and that your spouse (the noncustodial parent) can claim the exemption without regard to any condition, such as payment of support. - c) Your spouse (the noncustodial parent) provided at least \$600 for the child's support during the year and is entitled to claim the exemption because of a pre-1985 decree or agreement.